 - In a large bowl sift together the flour, baking powder, cocoa and salt.
 Add both sugars and mix well to combine.

 - Add the melted butter and mix through, then add the eggs and vanilla and mix until well combined.

-- Pour over the cookie base and bake for 30 minutes until just cooked.
+- Pour into the prepared tin and bake for 30 minutes until just cooked.
 Allow to cool in the tin.

 - Once cool, you can make the cherry ripe layer.

 - Finely mince the cherries using a food processor or large knife.
 Mix together the cherries, coconut, sweetened condensed milk, icing sugar and colour (if using).
 Mix well.

 - Spread the mixture over the cooled brownie and gently press down with damp hands to level it out.
 Place in the fridge to set for around 1 hour.